Gold Prices Fall as Dollar Rises

 Investors will also be paying close attention to central-bank signals and signs of inflation in the U.S. ahead of the Federal Reserve's December meeting.
 A rate increase is widely expected next month, but some traders will be watching for clues about the central bank's plans moving forward because gold struggles to compete with yield-bearing assets like Treasurys as borrowing costs rise.
 Minutes from the Fed's last meeting are scheduled to be released Wednesday.

-Among base metals, copper for December delivery inched up 0.1% to $3.0695 a pound.
-The industrial metal's rally has largely stalled in recent weeks with prices roughly 6% off their three-year highs from last month amid demand concerns surrounding China, the world's largest consumer.
+Among base metals, copper for December delivery rose 0.8% to $3.0930 a pound.
+The industrial metal's rally has largely stalled in recent weeks with prices roughly 4.5% off their three-year highs from last month amid demand concerns surrounding China, the world's largest consumer.
 Still, copper has gained more than 20% in 2017.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com and David Hodari at David.Hodari@dowjones.com